costa-rica/NativeStuff22-oneAction/README.md

 - SwipePadFourAndFiveOptions
   - picks up from Test06.js and SwipePadFourAndFiveOptions.js to create an outer circle with 5 "triangles" / options

+### PolygonPoints.js

+- I created to help understand where the "triangle" points really are in reference to the `<Svg>` box.

+### PoloygonPoints03.js

+ChatGPT help to create a circle with 12 triangles rotating around the circle.

 ## Installations

 ### 1. Navigation